Data is a hugely valuable commodity and a powerful tool. It’s no accident both Google and Facebook’s business modelsare based on collecting user data.

 Regulated firms collect and process a whole range of data to prove a customer’s identity, both primary and secondary.
 This might be anything from a government identity database to scanning media channels.

 The process of reviewing digital data helps identify and weed out criminals seeking to launder money, which can be associated with different illegal activities ranging from terrorism to modern slavery to drugs trafficking to cybercrime.
 Data used to verify individuals applying for financial products also helps prevent crimes like fraud.

 On the flipside of the coin, KYC data ensures legitimate customers get access to financial services that are essential to everyday life from approving credit cards to online payments to investments and beyond.
 Access to financial products is hugely important to people and KYC helps smooth the path to accessing them.

 There is, therefore, huge value in good quality KYC data because it protects regulated firms from criminals, it ensures compliance with anti-money laundering and other financial crime regulations, and it brings real customers onboard with important financial products.

 Building trust online

-KYC data checks are an important part of building relationships with customers; of starting customer journeys with a good experience; they are an opportunity to build mutual trust.
+KYC data checks play a crucial part in building relationships with customers too.
+They start the customer's journey with a good experience and are an opportunity to build mutual trust.